2017 Hungarian Grand Prix: Race

 At the start of the race, Vettel stayed ahead of his teammate, Räikkönen, and Bottas after Verstappen tried to go around the outside of Räikkönen and Bottas.
 Being forced off the track by Bottas, Verstappen went onto the curbs and was almost passed by his Red Bull teammate Daniel Ricciardo.
 Ricciardo and Verstappen collided at turn 2, after Verstappen's tyres locked up.
 This caused Ricciardo's radiator to break, forcing him to retire.
 Verstappen subsequently received a 10-second penalty for causing the incident.
 Ricciardo condemned Verstappen and called the incident "an amateur error".
 Verstappen later apologised for the incident.

 The safety car was called out to clear Ricciardo's stricken Red Bull car and clean up oil from the track surface.
-The safety car went in at the end of lap 5, and shortly after the restart Vettel started to notice his steering pulling left on the straights.
-He was instructed to avoid the kerbs and his lap times slowed, allowing teammate Kimi Räikkönen and the two Mercedes to catch up.
-Romain Grosjean pitted and was released with a loose wheel-nut.
-His car had to be retired and Haas F1 Team was fined €5,000 for releasing Grosjean in unsafe conditions.
+The safety car went in at the end of lap 5.
+Romain Grosjean pitted on lap 21 with a slow leak on front left tyre and was released with a loose wheel-nut.
+His car had to be retired on lap 22 and Haas F1 Team was fined €5,000 for releasing Grosjean in unsafe conditions.